|

 large unselective indexes or perform full

+table scans are the prime culprits.
 Heavy contention for this latch is generally

 due to heavy buffer cache activity which